A Beginner’s Guide to

 Broadly speaking, (and kind of oversimplifying) there’s two main sides to application security.
 Offensive security is where you’re acting as the malicious outsider trying to access data and privileges you’re not supposed to have.
 The other is Defensive security, where you’re the ones that built the app and are trying to find ways to harden it against those attackers.
 And that’s the actual ‘security’ part of Application Security.

 Offensive security is really more a means to an end, the ‘end’ here being more robust defensive measures for your application.
 It’s a way for engineers to simulate attack scenarios as an outsider trying to find their way in, and using that information to build stronger fortifications.
 You need the former to learn how to better do the latter.

 It’s usually not enough to just take a course in a particular field of security, get certified, and call it a day.
-AppSec is an industry that value skill over everything else, and being able to demonstrate that skill is absolutely critical if you’re looking to get noticed.
+AppSec is an industry that values skill over everything else, and being able to demonstrate that skill is absolutely critical if you’re looking to get noticed.
 Practical learning is the fastest way to level up your abilities, because it ensures you learn how security works and how to implement it in the real world.

 Security evangelist Per Thorsheim believes that you are not a security professional “until other security professionals start to refer to you as being one.”
 In other words, your credentials don’t make you an AppSec pro.
 It’s the process of actually working with your hands to solve real-world security problems that defines how people see you in the industry.

 Having all the theoretical security knowledge in the world won’t matter if you can’t put it to good use.
 And that’s critical when you’re looking for a job in security.
 Practical experience is basically a necessity for a career in AppSec.

 Switching careers isn’t as hard as you thought